Solid-state chemistry

+A perovskite-type oxide crystalline structure, (Sr_{1-2x}Na_{x}La_{x})TiO_{3}, showing a cubic arrangement of oxide anions (O^{2-}, blue) and large cations (Sr^{2+}, violet), with titanium (Ti^{4+}, green) occupying octahedral voids.

-Solid-state chemistry, also sometimes referred as materials chemistry, is the study of the synthesis, structure, and properties of solid phase materials.
+Solid-state chemistry, also referred to as materials chemistry, is the study of the synthesis, structure, and properties of solid phase materials.
 It therefore has a strong overlap with solid-state physics, mineralogy, crystallography, ceramics, metallurgy, thermodynamics, materials science and electronics with a focus on the synthesis of novel materials and their characterization.
-A diverse range of synthetic techniques, such as the ceramic method and chemical vapour depostion, make solid-state materials.
+A diverse range of synthetic techniques, such as the ceramic method and chemical vapour deposition, make solid-state materials.
 Solids can be classified as crystalline or amorphous on basis of the nature of order present in the arrangement of their constituent particles.
 Their elemental compositions, microstructures, and physical properties can be characterized through a variety of analytical methods.